-An organization is expected to compile information regarding the management of digital innovation and transformation and provide figures regarding the occurrence of innovation events and the impact for the reporting organization and its demand and supply chain.
+An organization is expected to compile information regarding the governance of digital innovation and transformation and provide figures regarding the occurrence of innovation events and the impact for the reporting organization and its demand and supply chain.

 Disclosures Digital innovation and transformation DI&T-1 Digital innovation is applied to realize business objectives.
 Opportunities are identified and pursued to bring innovations to life and their value/success is measured, monitored and evaluated by management.
-DI&T-2 Digital architecture is used in digital innovation and transformation.
-DI&T-3 Transformation is applied to manage change to realize strategic objectives at three levels; individual projects, programs (comprising multiple projects) and the overarching portfolio(s).
+DI&T-2 Enterprise architecture methods and processes are used in digital innovation and transformation.
+DI&T-3 Transformation is applied to manage change to realize strategic objectives at four levels; individual changes, projects, programs (comprising multiple projects) and the overarching portfolio(s).